Data-Cellar/participant-template/README.md

 - The **Issuer API key** - A secret key given to you during onboarding that allows your participant to authenticate with Data Cellar's identity services and obtain verifiable credentials for data space access.
 - The **Issuer DID** - The Decentralized Identifier of Data Cellar's central issuer, which acts as the trust anchor and issues verifiable credentials for all participants.
 - The **Data Cellar API URLs** - The endpoints your participant will use to interact with Data Cellar's identity services.
+- The **OpenAPI specification URL** - The URL to the OpenAPI specification that describes the HTTP API that your connector *provides* to the data space.

 Unless you have a specific reason to change them, leave the default values as they are.
 For example, while the script offers the flexibility to modify the API URLs of the Data Cellar services, you will most likely want to keep the default URLs that connect to the production Data Cellar services.